Kubernetes on Proxmox: A Practical Guide

 Proxmox allows both horizontal and vertical scaling.
 Vertical scaling increases the resources of existing VMs, such as adding more CPU or memory.
 Horizontal scaling adds more VMs (or nodes) to your Kubernetes cluster, distributing the workload across more machines and improving overall capacity and resilience.
 Command-line tools like pveperf, pve-top, and pvesh provide valuable data to inform your scaling decisions.
 Use these tools to understand resource utilization patterns and identify when scaling is necessary.
 The best scaling strategy—horizontal, vertical, or combination—depends on your application's specific needs and workload characteristics.
 Using the Horizontal Pod Autoscaler (HPA) in Kubernetes can automate scaling based on metrics like CPU utilization.

-Monitor and Maintain Your Kubernetes Cluster on Proxmox
+Monitoring and Maintaining Kubernetes on Proxmox

 Once your Kubernetes cluster is up and running on Proxmox, ongoing monitoring and maintenance are crucial for reliability and performance.
 This involves selecting the right monitoring tools, effective troubleshooting, and a robust upgrade strategy.